dford-avb/dford-avb.github.io/devdocs-m1/_includes/cloud/patch.md

     `git add -A` is required to add all changed files to source control because of the way Composer marshals base packages.

-    The files Composer marshals belong to the new version of Magento, to overwrite the outdated version of those same files.
+    The files Composer marshals belong to the new version of Openmage, to overwrite the outdated version of those same files.
 Currently, marshaling is disabled in {{site.data.var.ee}}, so you must add the marshaled files to source control.

 5. Wait for deployment to complete.